Vancomycin-resistant Staphylococcus aureus: Treatment of infection

 When the minimum inhibitory concentration of vancomycin is > 2 µg/mL, alternative antibiotics should be used.
 The approach is to treat with at least one agent to which the bacteria known to be susceptible by in vitro testing.
 The agents that are used include daptomycin, linezolid, telavancin, ceftaroline, and quinupristin–dalfopristin.
-For people with methicillin-resistant Staphylococcus aureus (MRSA) bacteremia in the setting of vancomycin failure the Infectious Diseases Society of America recommends high-dose daptomycin, if the isolate is susceptible, in combination with another agent (e.g., gentamicin, rifampin, linezolid, trimethoprim/sulfamethoxazole, or a beta-lactam antibiotic).
+For people with methicillin-resistant Staphylococcus aureus (MRSA) bacteremia in the setting of vancomycin failure, the Infectious Diseases Society of America recommends high-dose daptomycin, if the isolate is susceptible, in combination with another agent (e.g., gentamicin, rifampin, linezolid, trimethoprim/sulfamethoxazole, or a beta-lactam antibiotic).

 History

 Three classes of vancomycin-resistant S. aureus have emerged that differ in vancomycin susceptibilities: vancomycin-intermediate S. aureus (VISA), heterogeneous vancomycin-intermediate S. aureus (hVISA), and high-level vancomycin-resistant S. aureus (VRSA).

 Vancomycin-intermediate S. aureus (VISA)

 Vancomycin-intermediate S. aureus (VISA) (/ˈviːsə/ or /viːaɪɛseɪ/) was first identified in Japan in 1996 and has since been found in hospitals elsewhere in Asia, as well as in the United Kingdom, France, the U.S., and Brazil.
 It is also termed GISA (glycopeptide-intermediate Staphylococcus aureus), indicating resistance to all glycopeptide antibiotics.
-These bacterial strains present a thickening of the cell wall, which is believed to reduce the ability of vancomycin to diffuse into the division septum of the cell required for effective vancomycin treatment.
+These bacterial strains develop a thickened cell wall, which is believed to reduce the ability of vancomycin to diffuse into the cell as required for effective treatment.